gordonturner/etsy-open-api-client/docs/ShopListingFileApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     ShopListingFileApi apiInstance = new ShopListingFileApi(defaultClient);
-    Integer shopId = 56; // Integer | The unique positive non-zero numeric ID for an Etsy Shop.
+    Long shopId = 56L; // Long | The unique positive non-zero numeric ID for an Etsy Shop.
-    Integer listingId = 56; // Integer | The numeric ID for the [listing](/documentation/reference#tag/ShopListing) associated to this transaction.
+    Long listingId = 56L; // Long | The numeric ID for the [listing](/documentation/reference#tag/ShopListing) associated to this transaction.
-    Integer listingFileId = 56; // Integer | The unique numeric ID of a file associated with a digital listing.
+    Long listingFileId = 56L; // Long | The unique numeric ID of a file associated with a digital listing.
     File _file = new File("/path/to/file"); // File | A binary file to upload.
-    String name = "name_example"; // String | The file name string of a file to upload Integer rank = 1; // Integer | The positive non-zero numeric position in the images displayed in a listing, with rank 1 images appearing in the left-most position in a listing. try {
+    String name = "name_example"; // String | The file name string of a file to upload Long rank = 1L; // Long | The positive non-zero numeric position in the images displayed in a listing, with rank 1 images appearing in the left-most position in a listing. try {
       ShopListingFile result = apiInstance.uploadListingFile(shopId, listingId, listingFileId, _file, name, rank);
       System.out.println(result);